 But it’s more than just the logistics.
 Patients and families also need someone who can empathize with what they are going through.
 They need someone to be there emotionally.

 Miles shared several experiences in the podcast of how PinnacleCare was able to help individuals.
-My favorite was the case of the retired Brigham trained thoracic surgeon who was diagnosed with Lewy body dementia, but with the help of the PinnacleCare team, was diagnosed properly and was able to recover from assisted living with help back to independent living.
+My favorite was the case of the retired Brigham trained thoracic surgeon who was diagnosed with Lewy body dementia, but with the help of the PinnacleCare team, she was diagnosed properly and was able to recover from assisted living with help back to independent living.

 Many patients are misdiagnosed.
 In fact, a 1study by the Veterans Affairs Center for Innovations in Quality, Effectiveness and Safety and the Baylor College of Medicine, revealed that 1 in 20 American adults are misdiagnosed in outpatient clinics each year.
 It’s great to have the option, the expertise, and the persistence that the PinnacleCare team provides.

 In the lightning round, when asked about the best way to improve health outcomes, Miles’ response was, “You’ve got to engage the patient and you’ve got to navigate them to the right resource for their particular problem in a personal way.”

 Now I understand why PinnacleCare is at the helm of healthcare advocacy.
 Whether you are an individual, an employer, or part of a group or organization, they offer programs to help navigate the complexity.
 The expert navigation PinnacleCare provides is the key to better outcomes and fairly priced medical care that everyone deserves.